Acute Pancreatitis

 • Let them eat

-It is an insanely dangerous organ.
-A bag of the most lethal digestive enzymes just hanging out right next to all of your important abdominal organs, ready to explode at any moment and liquify everything around it?
+The pancreas dangerous organ.
+A bag of the most lethal digestive enzymes just hanging out right next to all of your important abdominal organs, ready to explode at any moment and liquify everything around it.

 💡